 - French Bulldogs weigh up to 30 pounds and were first created as miniature English Bulldogs.
 They have perky ears and less droopy facial features.

 Is an American Bulldog a Pit Bull?

-A pit bull is not a breed but refers to a type that includes the American Pit Bull Terrier, American Staffordshire Terrier, and Staffordshire Bull Terrier.
-Many people consider the American Bulldog part of the pit bull group since they share a similar ancestry.
-However, although they look similar, the American Bulldog is considered a working dog within the mastiff group while pit bulls are in the terrier group.
+A pit bull is not a purebred dog, but it does share a similar ancestry with the American Pit Bull Terrier, American Staffordshire Terrier, and Staffordshire Bull Terrier.
+Even though they look similar, the American Bulldog is considered a working dog within the mastiff group while pit bulls are in the terrier group.
 The American Bully is also often confused with the American Bulldog.

 Side by Side Comparison

 While American Pit Bull Terriers and American Bulldogs look similar and share many characteristics, they are clearly different dogs when viewed next to each other.
 In the photo above, the white dog on the right is an American Bulldog with a clearly thicker, heavier framer, larger body and fuller face.
 The American Pit Bull Terrier on the right is also a muscular dog, but smaller with a more agile build and a less jowly face.